jeffdapaz/VisualChatGPTStudio/README.md

 While the first tool window uses specific language models for Completions, this window uses specific models for Chats, which are GPT-3.5-Turbo and GPT-4, which can be chosen through the options.

 Note that GPT-4 it's not currently available for everyone.
 See [here](https://openai.com/blog/gpt-4-api-general-availability) for more details.

-Because the GPT-4 model is not available to everyone, including myself, I am unable to test it.
-However, in case of any problems, leave your feedback and I'll try to solve it.

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio Turbo.